 November 11, 2023: Roman Catholic Diocese Of Portland Defense Lawyer Argues Against Maine’s Abolition Of Statute Of Limitation In Certain Sexual Abuse Cases

-During oral arguments before the Maine Supreme Court, a lawyer defending sex abuse lawsuits for the Roman Catholic Diocese of Portland argued against Maine’s law that abolishes statute of limitations in these cases.
+During oral arguments before the Maine Supreme Court, a lawyer defending sex abuse lawsuits for the Roman Catholic Diocese of Portland argued against Maine’s law that abolishes the statute of limitations in these cases.
 The attorney called the law that gives victims a right to seek justice unconstitutional and a precursor to financially crippling litigations that have led other dioceses to declare bankruptcy.
 On the other side, attorney Michael Bigos, representing roughly 100 plaintiffs, defended the law as a manifestation of public demand for accountability, contrasting sharply with the diocese’s preference to conceal previous misconduct.

 Following Maine’s repeal of the statute of limitations for childhood sexual abuse cases, a surge of new sexual abuse lawsuits emerged.
 However, these cases are presently paused as the state’s top court reviews the constitutionality of the new 2021 law, which applies retroactively.